smonajemi/knex-practice/README.md

 Note: Every design that you perform will generate automatically as text data in that JSON file.

+# Postman:
+Please import postman collection and env from postman folder - if you add new requests, please update the postman for the rest of the team

 # Step 1
 git pull
 # Step 2